openstreetmap/openstreetmap-website/INSTALL.md

 # OAuth consumer key for Potlatch 2
 potlatch2_key: "8lFmZPsagHV4l3rkAHq0hWY5vV3Ctl3oEFY1aXth"
 ```

+Follow the same process for registering and configuring iD (`id_key`) and the website/Notes (`oauth_key`), or to save time, simply reuse the same consumer key for each.

 *Note:* The first time Potlatch is run, you will get the following message: "Potlatch 2 has not been configured - please see http://wiki.openstreetmap.org/wiki/The_Rails_Port#Potlatch_2 for more information."
 Just click "OK" and proceed.